Experience the Best Beaches in Barcelona: Sun, Sand, and Mediterranean Bliss

-After an exhausting visit to the many historic sites and attractions in the city, you might want to enjoy your sun and beach time in the city itself.
-Or, even venture outwards on a day trip to any of the many seaside gems along the Catalan coast.
-Either way, here is a definitive guide to those beaches – both in Barcelona and within easy travel distance – so you can capitalize on getting that quality beach time with a vibe that suits you.
+After an exhausting visit to the many historic sites and attractions in the city, you might want to enjoy your sun and beach time in the city itself with these easy to get to urban beaches.
+Or, if you have more time, why not venture outside with a fun day trip to any of the many seaside gems along the Catalan coast.
+Either way, I’m sharing the urban beaches and easy to reach beach towns you can travel easily by public transportation.

 With over 4.5 kilometres of coastline around Barcelona, you’ll have your pick of these amazing beaches to enjoy and an easy drive or ride to the beach areas along the waterfront areas of the city.
 Here’s some of our favorite places to hang out around Barcelona’s best beaches below.